carbonfive/raygun-rails/README.md

 Code coverage is reported to Code Climate on every CI build so there's a record of trending.

-### Using Guard
+### Using retest

-Run `guard` to automatically listen for file changes and run the appropriate specs:
+Install and run `retest` to automatically listen for file changes and run the appropriate specs:

+    $ gem install retest
-    $ bundle exec guard
+    $ retest

 ### Using ChromeDriver